-The court then went on to examine the transaction to determine whether the parties' intent was justifiable, i.e., whether the lead plates were in fact a commercially valuable product at the time of sale.
+The court then examined the transaction to determine whether the parties' intent was justifiable, i.e., whether the lead plates were in fact a commercially valuable product at the time of sale.
 The key finding for this determination was that the defendant did not sell used batteries.
-"A key factual distinction between the defendants in the cited cases and Altar Barge, which tips the balance away from finding Altar Barge liable, is that Altar Barge did not sell used batteries to reclaimers, nor were used batteries a by-product of its ordinary business. ...it was the lead plates, not the used batteries that were delivered to the Avanti site.
+As the court noted, "[a] key factual distinction between the defendants in the cited cases and Altar Barge, which tips the balance away from finding Altar Barge liable, is that Altar Barge did not sell used batteries to reclaimers, nor were used batteries a by-product of its ordinary business. ...it was the lead plates, not the used batteries that were delivered to the Avanti site.
 This distinction is crucial to the useful product defense and for distinguishing between persons who sell a used product to dispose of it and those whose sale is a part of their profit-making ventures."

-The whole issue of arranger liability, especially for materials like those discussed in the Avanti case, will undoubtedly be affected by the new Superfund Recycling Equity Act referred to in the last issue.
-That act exempts from arranger liability those who arrange for the recycling of scrap paper, scrap plastic, scrap glass, scrap textiles, scrap rubber (other than whole tires), scrap metal, or spent batteries.
-Note that this seems to obviate the need for the distinction made by the district court in the Avanti case between lead plates and used batteries.
-An aspect of the act which is likely to generate future litigation, is the "due diligence" part of the proof that must be made by the arranger in order to be exempt from liability.
+The whole issue of arranger liability, especially for materials akin to those in Avanti, has been complicated by the Superfund Recycling Equity Act (SREA).
+SREA exempts from arranger liability those who arranged for recycling of scrap paper, scrap plastic, scrap glass, scrap textiles, scrap rubber (other than whole tires), scrap metal, or spent batteries.
+Note that this legislation seems to obviate the need for the distinction made by the court in Avanti between lead plates and used batteries.
+One part of SREA likely to generate future litigation is the "due diligence" aspect of proof that must be made by the arranger in order to be exempt from liability.
 That provision requires the arranger to have exercised reasonable care to determine that the consuming facility was in compliance with substitutive provisions of applicable laws and regulations, compliance orders or decrees.
 In order to demonstrate reasonable care, the arranger must have made inquiries to appropriate federal, state and local environmental agencies regarding the consuming facility's compliance history.